fancy-flashcard/ffc/CONTRIBUTING.md

 Additionally, if you actually want to share your decks with all Fancy Flashcard users, we offer the possibility to add it as a _Third Party Deck_.
 Therefore it needs to be accessible on the web via URL.
 Just edit [third-party-decks.json](third-party-decks.json) and open a [pull request](https://github.com/fancy-flashcard/ffc/pulls).
+When adding a new deck you can choose between three types to add or add none at all.
+The three types are `official` for decks created by us, `curated` for staff picked decks and ones created by our fellow colleagues and `sponsored` if you want to pay to add a deck.
+If none of these types are selected it is simply a 'featured' deck, as described in [the docs](https://github.com/fancy-flashcard/ffc/tree/master/docs#third-party-decks-curated-featured--sponsored-decks).

 If you need help with any of the steps, feel free to contact us (via [issues](https://github.com/fancy-flashcard/ffc/issues) or email).